Cohomological Twisting of 2-Linearization and Extended TQFT

 \subsection{The 2-Linearization Functor $\FV$}

-The category of representations $Rep(X)$ for a groupoid $X$ consists of a category of $X$-actions on bundles of vector spaces over the objects of $X$.
-This is just the category of functors from $X$ into $\V$, which we denote $[X,\V]$.
-(We work here just with groupoids in $\Set$: small categories with invertible morphisms.)
-Such a representation category is a 2-vector space ($\V$-enriched abelian category), which is the kind of structure which an Extended TQFT in $n$ dimensions assigns to a manifold of dimension $(n-2)$.
+The category $Rep(X)$ of finite dimensional representations of a groupoid $X$ is the category of $X$-actions on bundles of vector spaces over the objects of $X$.
+In the essentially finite, discrete context we are working in, this just the same as the category of functors from $X$ into $\V$, denoted $[X,\V]$.
+Such a representation category is a 2-vector space (i.e. a $\V$-enriched abelian category).

-The basic point of $\FV$ is to use the fact that, for any functor $f : X \rightarrow Y$ of essentially finite groupoids (those which are equivalent as categories to finite groupoids), there is a two-sided adjunction
+The construction of $\FV$ uses the fact that, for any functor $f : X \rightarrow Y$ of essentially finite groupoids, there is an adjunction